Time scales and structures of wave interaction: Summary and conclusions

 For any set of data, either from experiment or from direct numerical simulation with evolution equations, \emph{all of the criteria} given above must be checked in order to decide which model - D-cascade or K-cascade - should be used to describe them.

-As the D-cascade is a very young concept - the increment chain equation method has been published in March 2012, and the D-model in October 2012, one can not expect to find experimental studies interpreted in terms of a D-cascade.
-But, as D-model has no special pre-requisites, it may be rewarding to re-evaluate existing experiments, especially if they use high levels of nonlinearity or are even known to have an exponential energy spectrum, as in \cite{XiSP10,Erik}.
+As the D-cascade is a very young concept, one can not expect to find experimental studies interpreted in terms of a D-cascade.
+But, as D-model has no special pre-requisites, it may be rewarding to re-evaluate existing experiments, especially if they use high levels of nonlinearity or are even known to have an exponential energy spectrum, as in \cite{XiSP10,Erik} (capillary water waves).

+Moreover, as it was shown in previous section, all experiments with surface water waves and other 4-wave systems, e.g. \cite{FFF08,BOBC08,Mor10}, should be re-evaluated while K-cascade is not observable in real time in these systems.

 A D-cascade as discussed in this Letter relies on the physical mechanism of modulation instability which is found "in numerous physical situations including water waves, plasma waves, laser beams, and electromagnetic transmission lines" \cite{ZO09}.
 An application area of special interest is the formation of extreme waves for which modulation instability plays a central role, e.g. \cite{freak-theor3,MO-all09,SS11,SDP11,DNP13}.